suryast/CFA-Lets-Get-Git-Hackathon/README.md

-##Brief
+## Project Brief
-This project was created to give solution of the internal hackathon event that was conducted at Coders Factory with the theme of education.
+This project was created to give solution of the internal hackathon event that was conducted at Coders Factory – theme for the hackathon was education.
 Out solution was to create a training-wheel platform for open-source collaboration.
 Although we only had 72 hours to build – our team managed to deliver fully functional platform with both functional backend APIs, frontend styling and user dashboard.

 ### For self educators, how do you know what you don't know?